 Tower Top Geometry & Right-of-Way

 The tangent suspension insulators commonly used on transmission lines are subject to swing due to wind.
 Sufficient clearances between the live end of the insulator string and any grounded component of the support structure must be maintained to provide safe and reliable operation of the line under wind.
-Based on past studies and review of historical meteorological data, three wind conditions were considered in design of the MMTP tower top geometry.
-The first was a high wind condition, expected to occur only rarely while the system is under power frequency voltage.
-The second was moderate wind, assumed to coincide with a switching surge overvoltage.
-The last was a nominal wind condition, expected to occur frequently and therefore most likely to coincide with live line work.
+Based on recent study as well as review of historical meteorological data, three wind conditions were considered in design of the MMTP tower top geometry.
+The first is a high wind condition, expected to occur only rarely while the system is under power frequency voltage.
+The second is moderate wind, assumed to coincide with a switching surge overvoltage.
+The last is a nominal wind condition, expected to occur frequently and therefore most likely to coincide with live line work.

 Switching surge clearance and MAD both depend on maximum switching surge factor of the system.
-As mentioned, there were three possible switching surge factors based on different system configurations.
-Table 2 summarizes the electrical clearances required for switching surge voltage and MAD.
+As mentioned, there are three possible switching surge factors based on different system configurations.
+Table 2 summarizes the required electrical clearances for switching surge voltage and MAD.

 Nearly 50% of the MMTP line traverses existing Manitoba Hydro owned 80 m wide ROW and any increase in land requirement would significantly impact overall project cost.
 Moreover, a wider ROW is less eco-friendly with the potential to affect built infrastructure.
 Reducing the ruling span from 470 m to 420 m was considered as one option to maintain the existing 80 m wide ROW for 3.0 and 3.5 p.u. switching surge factors.
 However, reducing ruling span would have meant adding 38 more towers to the 524 towers along MMTP.